our world, our schools.

 Building Connections with Students: An Exploration of Anti-Racism and Strategies for Adopting Inclusive Classroom Practices

-This workshop for teachers and administrators provides a foundational understanding of anti-racism and the historical constructs that sometimes lead to misunderstanding.
-While many schools or districts may have already engaged faculty in equity, diversity, and inclusion training, anti-racism goes beyond that to delve deeper into bias and common microaggressions people often unknowingly exhibit.
+This workshop for teachers and administrators provides an overview of equity, diversity, and inclusion and an accurate understanding of what it means to be "anti-racist."
+While many schools or districts may have already engaged faculty in equity, diversity, and inclusion training, this training delves deeper into how unconcious bias can manifest on school campuses.
 Participants will learn ways to immediately begin incorporating classroom and school-wide practices that build connections with students.

 Educating for Equity: A Guide for Schools and Districts Seeking a Comprehensive Model (3 hours)

 This 3-hour intensive is a follow-up to Building Connections with Students OR for schools and districts who have already undergone extensive equity and diversity training.
-Building upon the foundations of anti-racism, equity, diversity, and inclusion discussed in the first session, schools and districts will be led through ideas for establishing systemic, sustainable infrastructures to support equity.
-Strategies for creating inclusive classrooms will be discussed along with an overview of how individual educator bias can impact student success.
+Building upon the foundations discussed in the first session, Building Connections with Students, this follow-up session will lead schools and districts through ideas for establishing systemic, sustainable infrastructures to support equity.

 Social Justice in the Classroom

-Student-led anti-racist work can be a powerful catalyst for change and young people possess the ability to understand the difference between oppression and justice.
-Social Justice in the Classroom is an add-on component to Our World that provides teachers with the opportunity to integrate student-directed anti-racism work into the classroom.
+Student-led social justice work can be a powerful catalyst for change and young people possess the ability to understand the difference between oppression and justice.
+Social Justice in the Classroom is an add-on component to Our World that provides teachers with the opportunity to integrate student-directed service learning through the lens of social justice.
 An Our World Fellow will work alongside teachers and students to identify a project, assign roles and action steps, develop outreach and marketing plans, and help guide students toward a finished project.

-To bring Our World to your school or for additional information, please contact Renee Levin at .
+To bring Our World to your school or for additional information, please contact Renee Levin at email@example.com.